-Registration will open soon for the Associated Colleges of the St. Lawrence Valley Annual Teaching Effectiveness Conference.
+Registration is now closed for the Associated Colleges of the St. Lawrence Valley Annual Teaching Effectiveness Conference.
 This conference will feature Dr. Corey Seemiller, Associate Professor, Leadership Studies in Education and Organizations, Wright State University.
 At this year’s full day, interactive conference, participants will learn about current and emerging topics in pedagogy relevant for this new generations of students, the GenZ’s.

 Please register HERE!
-(Registration coming soon) Registration deadline is Friday, November 1, 2019
+Registration deadline is Friday, November 1, 2019 (Registration is now closed)

 Saturday, November 16, 2019